-Hiring a freelancer can be a great option for creating a website, but because they work on a project-to-project basis, a freelancer may only be ideal in some situations.
-There are several benefits and drawbacks of outsourcing your work to a freelancer.
-Freelancers will often join the team and help create a website that is reflective of both your brand and the freelancer’s style.
+Hiring a freelance web developer is one way to build a website for your business, but because freelancers work on a project-to-project basis, they may only be ideal in some situations.
+Freelancers will temporarily join your team and help create a website that reflects your brand and the freelancer’s own personal style.
 Depending on the agreement you have with the developer, you may not receive the same level of ongoing support from a freelancer as you would from a salaried employee.

-A major benefit of freelance web developers is that their work helps get them their next gig.
-In other words, they’ll be committed to doing a good job on your website, a web developer is looking to build a reputation to land future contracts and they need a portfolio to showcase the work they’ve successfully completed.
+A major benefit of hiring freelancers is their work helps get them their next gig.
+In other words, they’ll be committed to doing a good job on your website because they’re looking to build a reputation to land future contracts and they need a portfolio to showcase the work they’ve successfully completed.
 It’s in their best interest to perform well for you.

 “Oftentimes, because they are sole proprietors, they’re willing to go above and beyond what a salaried employee would be willing to do,” he said.
 “The predominant driving force here is word of mouth – freelancers are relying on your referrals to keep their lights on.
 Salaried employees are only worried about being productive enough to not get fired most of the time.”

-When deciding on a freelancer, be sure to vet each candidate and understand how the developer or team will fit into your workflow.
-In addition to asking potential web developers pertinent questions, Ben Lord, founder of the web design company Softlimit, said that business owners should find a team that is reviewed, reliable and recommended.
+If you’re leaning toward using a freelancer, it’s critical to vet each candidate and understand how the developer or team will fit into your workflow.
+In addition to asking potential web developers pertinent questions, Ben Lord, founder of the web design company Softlimit, said that business owners should find someone who is reviewed, reliable and recommended.

 “Finding developers that will be there when you need them most is key,” he said.
 “They need history that you can verify and need to be able to offer the support you’ll need on a long-term, ongoing basis.”

-In-house developers are best for businesses looking to take on large web projects that will require constant upkeep and maintenance.
-Hiring someone full time is also a good option for business owners who aren’t sure what kind of website or platform they need.
+In contrast, in-house web developers are great for businesses looking to execute large web projects that require constant upkeep and maintenance.
+Hiring someone full-time is also a good option for business owners who aren’t sure what kind of website or platform they need.